Oallen234/hand-in/README.md

 - Filter functionality
 - Allowing the user to edit and delete their account
 - The carousel on homepage that can scroll would like it to be clickable and have products in it.

+# Not functioning
+- Ability to add products to basket or anything in that direction